List of content you will read in this article:

-In order to find files residing on CentOS, you can use the below-listed two methods.
+To find files residing on CentOS, you can use the below-listed two methods.
 These are the commonly used command-line interface commands.
 Locating a particular file or a group of files with common attributes like the same extension, for example.
 CentOS offers the command "find" that helps in efficiently looking for files present on your hard drive.

 Method 1: Find Files in CentOS with the help of the “locate” Command

-Locate is the command that is generally used to find a specific file that has been stored on the system anywhere.
-With this command, you can just run a simple command and you will get the desired output.
+Locate is the command generally used to find a specific file that has been stored on the system anywhere.
+With this command, you can just run a simple command, and you will get the desired output.
 It consists of two simple steps that are mentioned below.

 Step 1: Start with installing the “mlocate” Utility in CentOS 8:

-Sometimes, the use of the “locate” command in CentOS 8 directly might cause some errors to occur.
+Sometimes, using the “locate” command in CentOS 8 server directly might cause some errors.
 This is because this command is generally not pre-installed or available by default on your system.
 In such a case, ensure you install the utility containing the “locate” command.
 That utility is called the “mlocate” utility.
 You can install this utility using the below-mentioned command on the command line.

 sudo dnf install mlocate

 So make sure to install it beforehand to avoid any type of error.
-Now if we are done with the installation, we can proceed with the next step of updating the CentOS system’s database to be updated and avoid compatibility issues for the command.
+Now, suppose we are done with the installation.
+In that case, we can proceed with the next step of updating the CentOS system’s database to be updated and avoid compatibility issues for the command.